 Hereditary non-polyposis colorectal cancer (HNPCC) and familial adenomatous polyposis (FAP) are the 2 most well-known inherited colorectal cancers.
 HNPCC is associated with mismatch repair (MMR) gene mutations.
 FAP is associated with an APC gene mutation.
 HNPCC is generally associated with Lynch syndrome.
 Gardner syndrome is associated with FAP.
 If a brain tumor arises in a patient with either HNPCC or FAP, then the patient is considered to have TS1 or TS2, respectively.
 However, the association with either of these inherited mutations is not necessary.

 The cause of Turcot syndrome is a mutation of several possible genes.
 The APC gene is a tumor suppressor gene that undergoes biallelic, or homozygous, deletion.
 Homozygous mutations of the MMR genes, or the mismatch repair genes, are the second cause of TS.

 The incidence and prevalence of Turcot syndrome are difficult to ascertain considering the rarity of the condition and that it has had a shifting definition over the years.
-It is usually an inherited disease, in an autosomal recessive or autosomal dominant fashion, and that it can also arise sporadically.
+However, it is usually an inherited disease in an autosomal recessive or autosomal dominant fashion, and that it can also arise sporadically.

 There have been 148,900 new cases of inherited colorectal cancers in 2008.
 Of all the colorectal cancers diagnosed, up to 10%, at most, are inherited.
 A small number of those inherited cancers, which are most commonly HNPCC or FAP, would be TS.